adamtupper/cookiecutter-lvsn-workflow/README.md

 docker run --rm --gpus all my-image:dev main.py --save-model --dry-run
 ```

-Develop your project using the VS Code with the Remote - Containers extension, should prevent any surprises when deploying the container.
+Developing your project as described above should prevent any surprises when deploying the container.

 ## Contributing